Shahrukh-aidev/interactive-derivative-visualizer/README.md

 ### Built to make calculus intuitive.

-**If this project helped you learn or teach calculus, consider starring the repository.**
+⭐ If you found this project useful, consider starring the repository.

-⭐ Star the project to support its development.

 </div>